raganwald/raganwald.github.com/_posts/2016-12-15-what-function-templates-can-teach-us-about-libraries-and-frameworks.md

 ### afterward

+An early draft of this post was reviewed by [Jinny Kim](https://github.com/younjin) and [Peter Sobot](https://github.com/psobot).
+Thank you.

 Have an observation?
 Spot an error?
 You can open an [issue](https://github.com/raganwald/raganwald.github.com/issues/new), discuss this on [reddit], or even [edit this post](https://github.com/raganwald/raganwald.github.com/edit/master/_posts/2016-12-15-what-functional-composition-can-teach-us-about-libraries-and-frameworks) yourself.

 And hey: If you like this essay, you'll love [JavaScript Allongé](https://leanpub.com/javascriptallongesix/).
 It's free to read online!